-Certificates representing common stock and warrants of Marshall Edwards, Inc. will be issued promptly following the closing of the offering.
-Such units will be registered in the same manner as set forth below.
+Common stock units of Marshall Edwards, Inc. will be issued promptly following the closing of the offering.
+Such units will be registered in the same manner set forth on the face of this Subscription Form.
+If your shares are held in joint ownership, all joint owners must sign.
 When signing as attorney, executor, administrator, trustee or guardian, please give your full title as such.
 If signing for a corporation, an authorized officer must sign and provide title.
 If signing for a partnership, an authorized partner must sign and indicate title.
+Please provide

-Please provide a telephone number at which you can be reached in the event that we have questions regarding the information that you have supplied.
+a telephone number at which you can be reached in the event that we have questions regarding the information that you have supplied.

-Daytim e Telephone Number ()
+Daytime Telephone Number ()

-Evenin g Telephone Number ()
+Evening Telephone Number ()

 e-mail address:

-SIGNATU RE(S):
+(IF JOINTLY OWNED, BOTH MUST SIGN)

+SIGNATURE(S):

-Dated: , 2003
+Dated:, 2003

-Name:

-Title: